Please provide your zip code to see plans in your area.

 Original Medicare generally doesn’t cover treatment outside the United States and its territories (Guam, Puerto Rico, U.S. Virgin Islands, American Samoa, and Northern Mariana Islands), and Medicare prescription drug plans do not cover outpatient medications purchased outside the United States.

-There are very limited exceptions where Medicare might pick up the tab (with the patient paying 20 percent of the approved amount, plus the Part B deductible if outpatient care is covered).
+There are very limited exceptions where Medicare might pick up some of the cost.
 But foreign hospitals do not have to submit claims to Medicare; if you qualify for coverage, you might have to submit your own itemized bill for reimbursement.

 Other than those situations, Medicare does not reimburse for care provided outside the United States.
 So if you’re approaching Medicare enrollment and you’ve got a bit of wanderlust, it’s imperative that you seek out supplemental coverage that will protect you in case of a medical emergency outside the United States.

 If you’re adding a Medigap plan to supplement your Original Medicare, six of the Medigap plan design options provide coverage for medical emergencies outside the United States.
-Plans C, D, F, G, M, and N cover medical emergencies while traveling, as long as medical care starts within 60 days of leaving the United States.
+Plans C, D, F, G, M, and N provide coverage for medical emergencies while traveling, as long as medical care starts within 60 days of leaving the United States.

-With a Medigap plan that covers foreign travel emergencies, the patient pays a $250 deductible plus 20 percent coinsurance, and there’s a lifetime benefit maximum of $50,000.
+With a Medigap plan that covers foreign travel emergencies, the patient pays a $250 deductible plus 20% coinsurance, and there’s a lifetime benefit maximum of $50,000.

 Some Medicare Advantage plans cover medical emergencies that arise during foreign travel.
 If you’re considering Medicare Advantage and are planning to travel outside the United States, check with the carrier to see if they cover emergency care outside the United States.
 Medigap plans cannot be used in conjunction with a Medicare Advantage plan.